macalimlim/godot-rust-cross-compiler/README.md

 manually giving options for compilers (think of Mac OS X or Windows which require compiler or headers overrides) is tiring and error-prone.

-Also most of the time once the library is compiled it is convenient to have it installed in the right place within your Godot project.
+Also, most of the time once the library is compiled it is convenient to have it installed in the right place within your Godot project.

 To automate this, on the toy project, I have set up: